 10. Do you comply with any industry security and service delivery quality standards?

 Adhering to industry security and service delivery standards verifies that the vendor has the processes and products in place to protect your systems and is providing high-quality support.
-Two standards all providers should adhere to are SSAE16 Type II to affirm service quality and PCI to verify their environment is secure.
+We adhere to are SSAE16 Type II to affirm service quality.
 The vendor should also be willing to comply with your shop's specific regulatory requirements.